Mourinho slams 'lazy' Tottenham players and questions mentality after Everton defeat | Goal.com

 "The goal shouldn't be possible when you have six referees and VAR - to let a free-kick be taken five or six metres in front because it's a huge difference."

-After Tottenham's 2019-20 campaign was subject to a behind-the-scenes documentary on Amazon, Mourinho expressed his relief that cameras wouldn't capture his full reaction to Saturday's loss.
+After Tottenham's 2019-20 campaign was subject of a behind-the-scenes documentary on Amazon, Mourinho expressed his relief that cameras wouldn't capture his full reaction to Sunday's loss.

 "I'm disappointed with my team.
 My message is inside [the dressing room].
 I'm so happy no more Amazon because these things can stay in between us."